 You can also view a filesystem-specific inventory by specifying the filesystem mount point with the mnt option.
 The following output shows an example of a dump inventory display in which the depth is set to 1, and only a single filesystem is displayed:

-Note that you can also look at a list of contents on the dump media itself by using the -t option with xfsrestore.
-(The xfsrestore utility is discussed in detail in the following section.)
-For example, to list the contents of the dump tape currently in the local tape drive, type:
+You can also look at a list of contents on the dump media itself by using the-t option with xfsrestore.
+See "Displaying the Contents of the Dump Media with xfsrestore" on page 54.